prisma-utils/prisma-utils/README.md

 # PrismaUtils

-All packages are distributed via `@prisma-utils` namespace on npm.
+All packages are distributed via `@prisma-utils` namespace on npm!

 This project was generated using [Nx](https://nx.dev).